Bertie County storm survivor recounts tornado

 One search, then another, Uncle Mike fought the elements.
 Uncle Mike kept searching as First responders picked their way into the park.

-“I thank the Lord for everybody and I told him thank you for letting me live and for letting me find people that were thrown in ditches and all that, and in the field,” expressed Uncle Mike.
+“I thank the Lord for everybody and I told him to thank you for letting me live and for letting me find people that were thrown in ditches and all that, and in the field,” expressed Uncle Mike.